RobTillaart/MS5611/README.md

 - **int getLastResult()** checks last I2C communication.
 Replace with more informative error handling?
 - **uint32_t lastRead()** last time when **read()** was called in milliseconds since startup.
+- **uint32_t getPromHash()** returns the hashed values of the calibration PROM.
+As these calibration are set in the factory and differ per sensor these can serve as a deviceID.
+Having a device-ID can help to set known offsets for each sensor automatically.

 ## Operation